-If good judgment is exercised in placing required transects, the Mapping Partner will avoid excessive interpolation of BFEs between transects, while also avoiding unnecessary study effort.
 In areas where wave runup might be significant, the proper location of transects is governed by variations in beach morphology (e.g., barred versus unbarred profiles, dune versus no-dune, bluff versus dune) and surf zone beach slope.
-On coasts with sand dunes, the Mapping Partner shall site transects according to major variations in the dune geometry (e.g., dune crest elevation and the dune volume per unit length of shoreline that is present above the historic high lake level elevation) and the upland characteristics.
+On coasts with sand dunes, the Mapping Partner shall select reaches and site transects according to major variations in the dune geometry (e.g., dune crest elevation and the dune volume per unit length of shoreline that is present above the historic high lake level elevation) and the upland characteristics.
 In areas where dissipation of wave heights in inundated areas may be most significant in the computation of flood hazards, the Mapping Partner shall base transect locations on variations in topography and land cover (i.e., buildings, vegetation, and other factors) that can influence wave transformation.
-The Mapping Partner should site a separate transect at each flood protection structure.

 The physical and cultural characteristics used to identify the reaches that define the coastal transects should be documented.
 The characteristic data for each transect should not be taken along the line, but rather be representative of the characteristics of the reach.